-- North Carolina's academic science & engineering (S&E) article output per 1,000 science, engineering, and health (SEH) doctorate holders in academia ranks below the U.S. average, but since 2000 has increased at rate slightly faster than the U.S average rate. - North Carolina's academic S&E articles are highly concentrated in a small number of universities located primarily in the Research Triangle region, though universities outside that region also produce a significant number of articles.
+- North Carolina's academic science & engineering (S&E) article output per 1,000 science, engineering, and health (SEH) doctorate holders in academia ranks above the U.S. average, and since 2000 has increased at a rate faster than the U.S average rate. - North Carolina's academic S&E articles are highly concentrated in a small number of cities located primarily in the Research Triangle region, though cities outside that region also produce a significant number of articles.

 The volume of peer-reviewed articles published per 1,000 academic SEH doctorate holders is an approximate measure of their contribution to scientific knowledge, which includes, among other outputs, research & development (R&D) activities and funding (see indicator 2.3); patents (see indicator 3.2); and trademarks, copyrights, and licenses (see indicator 3.5).
 The volume of peer-reviewed S&E articles per 1,000 academic SEH doctorate holders is an approximate measure of their contribution to scientific knowledge.
 A high value on this indicator shows that the SEH faculties in a state's academic institutions are generating a high volume of publications relative to the number of SEH doctorate holders employed at academic institutions in the state.
-Academic institutions include 2-year colleges, 4-year colleges and universities, medical schools, and universityaffiliated research centers.1 SEH doctorates include those in computer sciences; mathematics; the biological, agricultural, or environmental life sciences; physical sciences; social sciences; psychology; engineering; and health fields.
+Academic institutions include 2-year colleges, 4-year colleges and universities, medical schools, and university-affiliated research centers.1 SEH doctorates include those in computer sciences; mathematics; the biological, agricultural, or environmental life sciences; physical sciences; social sciences; psychology; engineering; and health fields.2

-The value of North Carolina's academic S&E article output per 1,000 SEH doctorate holders in academia ranks 14th in the nation, a level that is 95 percent of the U.S. value and 72 percent of the value of the top-ranking state, Massachusetts [2.5A].
-Among the comparison states, Massachusetts and California are the only states that top North Carolina on this indicator in 2013, and North Carolina ranks well above the remaining four comparison states.
-As with S&E R&D (see indicator 2.3), this strong ranking reflects a longstanding pattern in North Carolina: the core strength of North Carolina's innovation ecosystem is its colleges and universities.
+The value of North Carolina's academic S&E article output per 1,000 SEH doctorate holders in academia ranks 12th in the nation, a level that is 107 percent of the U.S. value and 68 percent of the value of the top-ranking state, Massachusetts [2.5A].
+Among the comparison states, Massachusetts is the only state that tops North Carolina on this indicator in 2017, and North Carolina ranks well above the remaining five comparison states.
+As with S&E R&D (see indicator 2.3), this strong ranking reflects a longstanding pattern in North Carolina: The core strength of North Carolina's innovation ecosystem is its colleges and universities.